sanoyphilippe/node-express-graphql-server/README.md

-# node-express-graphql
+# Tworent-backend

-A sample web server created using NodeJS with Express framework, GraphQL, Sequelize, and utilizing Postgres for the database.
+Tworent is the bigger, better, and badder version of [Onerent](https://www.onerent.co/) Tworent uses bleeding edge technologies using NodeJS with Express framework, GraphQL, Sequelize, and utilizing Postgres for the database.
+Tworent is the + 1 version and the future of all online renting websites.

 ## Getting Started